genestack/user-docs/docs/user-guide/quick-start/admin-api.md

 You can verify the deletion by checking the Groups section in the ODM interface; the "Demo version 2" group should no longer be listed.
 ![Use Case 19](quick-start-images/admin-api-uc-19.png)
-<figcaption>The outcome 202 indicates that the operation to remove the study <strong>Demo version 2</strong> (ID GSF1147012) has been successful.
-You can corroborate the action by logging into ODM and searching for the specific study.</figcaption>
+<figcaption>The 202 response indicates that the request to remove the study <strong>Demo version 2</strong> (ID GSF1147012) has been successfully initiated.
+You can confirm the completion of this operation by logging into ODM and searching for the specific study.</figcaption>

 By following these steps, Data Administrators can efficiently manage users and groups within the **ODM** using the API endpoints.